Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 docker compose up -d
 ```

-CONNECT YOUR DATABASES TO A POSTGRESQL GUI SOFTWARE/SERVICE - E.G PGADMIN(OR A SIMILAR E.G MONGODBCOMPASS FOR MONGODB), TO VIEW THEM.
+CONNECT YOUR DATABASES TO A POSTGRESQL GUI SOFTWARE/SERVICE - E.G PGADMIN(OR A SIMILAR, E.G MONGODBCOMPASS - FOR MONGODB), TO VIEW THEM.

 ## Prisma-specific Guides.

 Normally, Prisma interacts directly(by default) with a `.env` file that should be on the project root, and would not know if to use a different(custom) environment variables file - as it actually should.
-Since this template maintains a decentralized/modular working environment structure.
+Since this template maintains a decentralized/modular working environment(environmental variables) structure.
 The `dotenv-cli` package(a package that should already be installed at the project setup stage if you followed the instructions properly), is used to specify which environmental variables file to use against prisma commands.

 Below is a sample command for running a migration against the PostgreSQL database in Prisma dev mode.